 On the Buckets page in the OSS console, click Create Bucket.

-In the Create Bucket panel, configure the parameters as shown in the following figure and use the default settings for other parameters.
-Then, click Create.
+In the Create Bucket panel, configure the parameters as shown in the following figure.
+Leave other parameters at their default values, then click Create.

 Step 2: Connect the OSS bucket to DSC